kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    print "Number of pegged pars.:   ", fitobj.npegged

-We wrote a section about the use and interpretation of parameter errors in :ref:`standard_errors`.
+There is a section about the use and interpretation of parameter errors in :ref:`standard_errors`.
 In the next chapter we will put the previous information together and compile a complete example.